A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

-\end{linenomath*} We have sorted terms according to their category as transfers, fluxes, and sources, and have used $u^i = \Ti\si - \Pi / \rhoi + \sum_j \mji \cji$ to cancel terms multiplying mass transfers $\Gmi$.
-A remaining term of kinetic energy transferred by mass transfers, $\frac{1}{2} {\vi}^2 \Gmi$, was dropped as it remains negligible in the non-turbulent flows that are the focus here.
+\end{linenomath*} Terms are sorted according to their process categories into transfers, fluxes, and sources, and the identity $u^i = \Ti\si - \Pi / \rhoi + \sum_j \mji \cji$ was used to cancel terms multiplying net mass transfers, $\Gmi$.
+A term of kinetic energy transferred by phase change, $\frac{1}{2} {\vi}^2 \Gmi$, was dropped as we assume it remains negligible in the non-turbulent flows on which we focus here.
+Finally, we have introduced two terms, $\pm \Pi \vi \cdot \Grad \phii$, anticipating their utility in formulating frame-invariant constitutive relations.
+The operation is permitted since the terms cancel out and thus have no net effect on entropy production.

-In \eqref{eq:ineq-final}, we have interpreted the term $\partial \phii / \partial t$ as phase transfer of partial volume and hence grouped it with other transfer rates.
-As required of all transfers, the term sums to zero over all phases, $\sum_i \partial \phii / \partial t = 0$.
-Lastly, we have introduced two terms, $\pm \Pi \vi \cdot \Grad \phii$, anticipating their utility in formulating frame-invariant constitutive relations.
-For now, we note that they have no net effect on entropy production as together they cancel out.

-It is apparent from \eqref{eq:ineq-final} that entropy in multi-phase aggregates is produced from irreversible phase interactions (transfers), from dissipative phase-internal processes (fluxes), and from interactions with the system environment (sources).
+It is apparent from \eqref{eq:ineq-final} that, in our continuum framework, entropy is produced from irreversible phase interactions (transfers), from dissipative phase-internal transport (fluxes), and from interactions of the system with its environment (sources).
 The second law of thermodynamics strictly requires that entropy production of the entire system be non-negative, $\sum_i \Usi \geq 0$.
-One way to satisfy this constraint is to require the contribution of each of these categories to be positive in each phase \citep{jou01}.
-We note that this condition does not hold in general \citep[see][]{liu72} and that more rigorous treatments exist \citep[e.g.,][]{gray2014introduction}, but we nevertheless adopt it here to limit model complexity.
+One way to satisfy this constraint is to require the contribution of each process to be positive in each phase separately \citep{jou01}.
+We note that this condition does not hold in general \citep[see][]{liu72} and that less constrained treatments exist \citep[e.g.,][]{gray2014introduction}.
+Nevertheless, we adopt the limitation here as it serves to reduce model complexity and allows to exploit useful patterns and symmetries in the equations.
 We therefore decompose entropy production into additive contributions from transfers, $(\Usi)^\mathrm{trf} \geq 0$, fluxes, $(\Usi)^\mathrm{flx} \geq 0$, and sources, $(\Usi)^\mathrm{src} \geq 0$, and subject each to the non-negativity constraint separately: \begin{linenomath*}

 \end{linenomath*}